 Debt service for general obligation bonds is paid from the Annuity Bond Fund.
-Schedule C (page 9) reflects the effect of the continuation of the current rate of 11.2 cents per \$100 of assessed value on real property and 28 cents per \$100 of assessed value on operating real property of public utilities for fiscal years 2014 - 2018.
-In fiscal year 2014, \$83.0 million is appropriated from the general fund to support debt service assuming that the Board of Public Works maintains the current tax rate.
+Schedule C (page 9) reflects the effect of the continuation of the current rate of 11.2 cents per \$100 of assessed value on real property and 28 cents per \$100 of assessed value on operating real property of public utilities for fiscal years 2016 - 2020.
+In fiscal year 2016, \$252.4 million is appropriated from the general fund to support debt service assuming that the Board of Public Works maintains the current tax rate.
 Projections show increasing gaps between revenues and debt service assuming current property tax levels continue.
-Current projections, as detailed on Schedule C, show shortfalls of \$308 million, \$407 million, \$468 million and \$537 million in fiscal years 2015, 2016, 2017 and 2018 respectively.
-These projections do not include bond premiums beyond fiscal year 2013 because they are volatile and difficult to predict.
-However, the total premium received has averaged \$99.5 million over the past five fiscal years; any additional premium would reduce the aforementioned shortfalls.
+Current projections, as detailed on

+Schedule C, show shortfalls of \$398 million, \$472 million, \$495 million and \$540million in fiscal years 2017, 2018, 2019 and 2020 respectively.
+These projections include a bond premium totaling \$30.0 million in fiscal year 2016, and no bond premiums thereafter because premiums are volatile and difficult to predict.
+Over the past ten fiscal years, total amount of bond premium received has averaged \$85.1 million; any additional premium would reduce the aforementioned shortfalls.